Latest information about domestic violence and abuse support.

 - Your preferred day of the week for the training.

-Why are we offering this domestic violence training?
+Why are we offering this domestic abuse training?

-For many women, hairdressers and beauty salons are safe, female-only spaces where they're at ease with the stylists they trust.
+For many domestic abuse victims, hairdressers and beauty salons are safe, female-only spaces where they're at ease with the stylists they trust.
 Therefore, salon professionals are in a unique position to recognise the signs and symptoms of abuse in their clients.

 With proper training, salon professionals can become invaluable and influential community partners in reducing the impact of domestic abuse.

-Why do we need to do more about domestic violence?
+Why do we need to do more about domestic abuse?

 We need to do more about domestic abuse because:

-- In 2018, police in Rochdale borough dealt with over 4,000 incidents of domestic violence.
-We know only around half of domestic violence incidents are reported to the police.
+- In 2018, police in Rochdale borough dealt with over 4,000 incidents of domestic abuse.
+Research shows that nationally only around half of domestic abuse incidents are reported to the police.

-- Over half of all domestic violence incidents involve households with children.
+- Over half of all domestic abuse incidents involve households with children.

 - There are varying consequences of living with the long terms effects of domestic violence and abuse which not only impacts families but also communities.